neondatabase/website/content/docs/guides/logical-replication-alloydb.md

 Testing your logical replication setup ensures that data is being replicated correctly from the publisher to the subscriber database.
 You can do this in three steps:

 1. Run some data modifying queries on the source database (inserts, updates, or deletes).
-2. On the source Postgres database in Cloud SQL, check the current Write-Ahead Log (WAL) LSN:
+2. On the source Postgres database in AlloyDB, check the current Write-Ahead Log (WAL) LSN:

    ```bash
    SELECT pg_current_wal_lsn();